boehmax/protocols/README.md

 **Usage Guidelines:**
 - You are welcome to reference or adapt these protocols for your research
-- Please consult with the authors before publishing work based on these protocols
+- Please consult with the authors and me before publishing work based on these protocols
 - If you notice errors or have improvements, please let us know

 ## 🔍 Quick Navigation